 I owe a huge chunk of my happiness to therapy and I’m a huge advocate of it.
 If you can afford it you should definitely get your butt to a therapist.
 I get mine from BetterHelp these days.
 I like it because I can set up appointments via skype or phone and I can send texts whenever I want.
 Even though BetterHelp is an affordable alternative to therapy it’s still expensive though and I know sometimes it’s just not possible to pay for it.
 Here are some things you can do when you need therapy but you can’t afford it.

 Journaling can be a great way to work out your feelings when you can’t afford a therapist.
-Checkout the Self Discovery Journal: 100 Days Of Self Exploration: Questions And Prompts That Will Help You Gain Self Awareness In Less Than 10 Minutes A Day and start writing your heart out.
+Check out the Self Discovery Journal: 100 Days Of Self Exploration: Questions And Prompts That Will Help You Gain Self Awareness In Less Than 10 Minutes A Day and start writing your heart out.
 Journaling offers you a cheap way to express your feelings without anyone judging you.
 You can explore all your deepest fears and no one will ever have to know about it.
 If you can’t afford to go to therapy I think that journaling is a great alternerative.
 You can even schedule yourself weekly “journal sessions” instead of therapy sessions.
 Dedicate a specific hour every single week to sit down and really deep dive into your journal the way you woud with a therapist.
 I have a free workbook of journal prompts you can get by filling out the form below.

 Self Help Books and Podcasts

-I am not a licensed therapist.
+I am not a licensed therapist or mental health professional.
 If you are suffering from a major disorder and need treatment please seek the help of a professional.
 If you need help finding a mental health care provider call 1-800-662-HELP (4357) or visit BetterHelp to talk to a certified therapist online at an affordable price.
 You can download a free printable list of hotlines here and join the free mental health support group on Facebook here.
 This post contains affiliate links, you can read my full disclosure policy here.